cyberman/LeoEatsBing/README.md

 rm -f "$HOME/Library/Logs/LeoEatsBing.error.log"
 ```

-If you don't like also the stored wallpapers anymore, go to Terminal.app and copy/paste:
+*Optional:* If you don't like also the stored wallpapers anymore, go to Terminal.app and copy/paste:

 ```
 rm -rf "$HOME/Pictures/BingWallpaper"